Literature / Chakona Space

-- Exact Words: In one story, Neal Foster uses the Exact Words of some badly misbehaving cubs against them, using Tess' transporters to shower them with the nuts they had been throwing at his cubs only minutes earlier, using the phrases "It’s just a little harmless fun, and it’s not like anyone is getting hurt" against his cubs' tormentors.
+- Later, Neal Foster uses the Exact Words of some badly misbehaving cubs against them, using Tess' transporters to shower them with the nuts they had been throwing at his cubs only minutes earlier, using the phrases "It’s just a little harmless fun, and it’s not like anyone is getting hurt" against his cubs' tormentors.

 - Inverted by Karl Whitepaw, who is being pursued by his vengeful, spiteful ex-wife.
 She has an arrest warrant drawn up that is so rigid that it cannot be applied to Karl due to his new surname.